Apr 10, 2020

 The Center to Champion Nursing in America (CCNA), an initiative of AARP Foundation, AARP, and the Robert Wood Johnson Foundation, runs the national Future of Nursing: Campaign for Action.
-The Campaign, which seeks to build a healthier America through nursing, works with numerous stakeholders in support of mentoring programs at our nation’s minority-serving schools of nursing.
+The Campaign, which seeks to build a healthier America through nursing, works with numerous stakeholders in support of mentoring programs at nursing schools that serve primarily students of color.

-A top Campaign goal is to help our nation achieve health equity, and one route is by creating a more diverse nursing workforce.
-The Campaign provides in-person and virtual technical assistance to minority-serving schools of nursing and to our state-based Action Coalitions.
+A top Campaign goal is to help our nation achieve health equity, and one route is by creating a more diverse nursing workforce that reflects the communities it serves.
+The Campaign provides in-person and virtual technical assistance to nursing schools serving students of color and to our state-based Action Coalitions.
 The goals are to improve retention and graduation rates of minority nursing students, and increase the graduates’ passage rates of the National Council Licensure Examination (NCLEX), required to practice nursing.

 CCNA provides this technical assistance in collaboration with several other stakeholders.
 They include the US Department of Health and Human Services’ Office of Minority Health (OMH), Health Resources Services Administration (HRSA); the White House Initiative of Historically Black Colleges and Universities; and dozens of schools of nursing.
 CCNA also works with several national nursing organizations, including the National Association of Hispanic Nurses, the National Alaskan Native American Indian Nurses Association, and Chi Eta Phi, a professional service organization for nurses and nursing students representing many cultures and ethnic backgrounds.
 We also plan to amplify the National Black Nurses Association’s mentoring program when that organization is ready.